espocrm/documentation/docs/administration/workflows.md

 Target for a triggered workflow can be substituted with a related record.

+!!! note

-Note: For complex logic, it can be more reasonable to utilize [BPM tool](bpm.md) rather than Workflows.
+    For complex logic, it can be more reasonable to utilize [BPM tool](bpm.md) rather than Workflows.

+!!! note

-Note: It's possible to trigger only workflow rules of 'Sequential' type.
+    It's possible to trigger only workflow rules of 'Sequential' type.

 ### Run Service Action